rillakhaled/pantheon/intentions.md

-What can Ganesh do for me?
+Seed of the project: "what can Ganesh do for me" as a google search

+**Design intentions**

-Materialize a consequentialist approach to acquisition of religious affiliation using e-commerce as an expressive vehicle.
+- Materialize a consequentialist approach to acquisition of religious affiliation using e-commerce as an expressive vehicle

-Consider all standard elements of e-commerce platforms as potential expressive materials.
+- Consider all standard elements of e-commerce platforms as potential expressive materials

-How easily can these digital materials function as a language for expressing comparative qualities of different religions?

-What does the ease/difficulty of translation reveal about rhetorics of religion and rhetorics of buying shit?
+**Design values**

+- mutual shared “authenticity”
+- fictional internal consistency
+- the concept is sensible at the diegetic level